 From the trailer you’re already aware that the cast of characters on a beautiful, magical beach is aging at a rapid rate.
 As a result, any cut or scrape heals almost instantly.
 Why then is Mid-Size Sedan getting nose bleeds that won’t stop?
 This is explained but adds little to the story.
 And have you noticed that the Hollywood nose bleed has become the hallmark of something far more serious going wrong, as if your nose is the barometer of unseen maladies?

 I’ll chalk this disaster up to the negative effects of a one-year pandemic lockdown for M. Night.
 But I think he’s suffering from something far worse – his own notion that he’s amazing.
 Don’t box office receipts eventually take care of that?
 Maybe one decent film every four attempts can keep you bankrolled in Hollywood, especially if it’s your money and you’re the Producer.

 One casting note: most stars are relatively unknown, but if you’re a fan of Clint Eastwood’s daughter Francesca, she has a small role.
 Her roles will likely remain small.

 We are eventually left with two aged survivors, one a six-year-old who looks fifty, talking about how surprised his Aunt will be when she sees him.
 Even more surprising is that his intellect and education level aged with him without benefit of schooling.
-So, give us a magic beach and solve the mounting college debt problem.
+Perhaps a magic beach can solve the mounting college debt problem.
 But start this movie with an awkward conversation between aged child and Aunt, then flash back.
 If M. Night put the plot twist at the beginning of his film it might be a welcome change.
 Welcome to Fantasy Island!

 Old (2021) runs 1 hour, 48 minutes and is rated PG-13.